adobe/node-openwhisk-newrelic/README.md

-# node-newrelic-serverless
+# node-openwhisk-newrelic

-Library for gathering metrics from Open Whisk actions and sending them to New Relic
+Library for gathering metrics from Apache OpenWhisk actions and sending them to New Relic

 ## NewRelic Insert API JSON format guidelines